Custom Trip Plan

 3. Lavender

 Best Croatian Souveniers Croatia is one of the world’s largest growers of lavender.
 The island of Hvar is the best place to buy products infused with this fragrance.
 Lavender blooms in June and July.
 If you visit Hvar in these months be prepared for sight and smell overload.
 Sachets of dried lavender flowers and lavender oil for your bath are the most common forms.
+Obviously you could acquire your lavender closer to the source, but you’ll find lavender products for sale in Zagreb too.

 4. Lace